 Jennifer KueblerStaff, Solution Center Counselor

-I have a BA in Criminology and Communication, a Masters in Marriage and Family Therapy and I am a certified Positive Discipline Classroom and Parenting Educator.
-I’m trained in Non-Violent Compassionate Communication, Mindfulness and Redirecting Children’s Behavior and have worked with individuals, couples and families as a life coach for over 10 years.
-I am currently a Marriage and Family Therapist, Registered Intern.
+I have a BA in Criminology and Communication, and a Masters in Marriage and Family Therapy.
+I am certified in Mindfulness and as a Positive Discipline Classroom and Parenting Educator.
+I am also trained in Non-Violent Compassionate Communication, and Redirecting Children’s Behavior and I have worked with individuals, couples and families as a life coach for over 10 years prior to becoming an Associate Marriage and Family Therapist.

 I have always had a passion for social emotional education and worked as a founding board member to create a school with a philosophy similar to IA.
 There, I teamed with parents and staff to develop a climate of collaboration and intrinsically motivated learners.
-I’ve also served on the board of several non-profits delivering value based guidance to kids and working with them to help them resolve issues.
+I have also served and worked on the board of several other non-profits, including other schools, delivering value based guidance to kids and working with them to help them to resolve issues.
+I currently serve on the Board of Soul Charter High School.

 I collaborated to start the Solution Center at Innovations Academy in the fall of 2011.
-In the IASC students learn conflict resolution, problem solving, communication and other life skills.
+In the Solution Center students learn conflict resolution, problem solving, communication and other life skills.
 They also receive counseling and other related support.
 It is so exciting to experience students learning and using these skills!

 Niki MoyerStaff, Art